Judivan

-Judivan Flor da Silva (born 21 May 1995), simply known as Judivan, is a Brazilian professional footballer who plays as a forward for Thai League 2 club Sisaket United.
+Judivan Flor da Silva (born 21 May 1995), simply known as Judivan, is a Brazilian professional footballer who plays as a forward for Thai League 2 club Uttaradit.
 Judivan has also played for his country at U-20 level and donned the Brazil shirt during the World Cup in 2015, when he played four matches and scored two goals after that his participation was ended due to injury.